Mohammed-Thushar-Imran/Project-Tech-Tussle-2021/README.md

 1. Attendance management system using highly sophisticated facial recognition

-The prime objective of this project is to develop such an attendance system where the attendants attendance will be marked automatically when they turn their camera on during a live meeting.
+The prime objective of this project is to develop such an attendance system where the attendant's attendance will be marked automatically when they turn their camera on during a live meeting.
 Their identity will be stored in an excel sheet in an arranged manner without any manual intervention.

 2. Import the libraries